 The 2004 Ig Nobel Prize Winners

-The 2004 Ig Nobel Prizes were awarded on Thursday evening, September 30, at the 14th First Annual Ig Nobel Prize Ceremony, at Harvard's Sanders Theatre.
-You can watch archived video of the live webcast.
+The 2004 Ig Nobel Prizes were awarded on Thursday night, September 30th, 2004 at the 14th First Annual Ig Nobel Prize Ceremony, at Harvard's Sanders Theatre.
+The ceremony was webcast live.
+You can watch the video on our youTube Channel.

 PUBLISHED IN: Social Forces, vol. 71, no. 1, September 1992, pp. 211-8.